ChartAssisstant: A Universal Chart Multimodal Language Model via Chart-to-Table Pre-training and Multitask Instruction Tuning: Abstract

 \section{Abstract}

 Charts play a vital role in data visualization, understanding data patterns, and informed decision-making.
 However, their unique combination of graphical elements (e.g., bars, lines) and textual components (e.g., labels, legends) poses challenges for general-purpose multimodal models.
-While vision-language models trained on chart data excel in comprehension, they struggle with generalization and require task-specific fine-tuning.
+While vision-language models trained on chart data excel in comprehension, they struggle with generalization.
 To address these challenges, we propose ChartAssistant, a chart-based vision-language model for universal chart comprehension and reasoning.
-ChartAssistant leverages ChartSFT, a comprehensive dataset covering diverse chart-related tasks with basic and specialized chart types.
+ChartAssistant leverages ChartSFT, a comprehensive dataset covering diverse chart-related tasks with basic (e.g. bars and pies) and specialized (e.g. radars, and bubbles) chart types.
 It undergoes a two-stage training process, starting with pre-training on chart-to-table parsing to align chart and text, followed by multitask instruction-following fine-tuning.
-This approach enables ChartAssistant to achieve competitive performance across various chart tasks without task-specific fine-tuning.
-Experimental results demonstrate significant performance gains over the state-of-the-art UniChart method, outperforming OpenAI's GPT-4V(ision) on real-world chart data.
-The code and data are available at \href{hhttps://github.com/OpenGVLab/ChartAst}{https://github.com/OpenGVLab/ChartAst}.
+This approach enables ChartAssistant to achieve competitive performance across various chart tasks.
+Experimental results demonstrate significant performance gains over the state-of-the-art UniChart and Chartllama method, especially outperforming them on real-world chart data with zero-shot setting.
+The code and data are available at \href{https://github.com/OpenGVLab/ChartAst}{https://github.com/OpenGVLab/ChartAst}.